bridgesense/lampready/README.md

 __PLEASE NOTE:__ Be sure to review the notes at the head of the box script.
 Xdebug is disabled by default.
 This box is designed to run container processes with root permission, which includes Apache.
-In a rootless container it is the only way to preserve the proper permissions of shared files.
+The rootless container it is the only way to preserve the proper permissions of shared files using podam or similar docker-like environment.
 In order for xdebug to work as intended, some local network information is exposed when enabling it.

-As you will notice further on, this script's commands closely models [Vagrant](https://www.vagrantup.com/).
-The advantage of running a container is that I no longer need to maintain a fully encapsulated operating system image.
+As you will notice further on, this script's commands closely model [Vagrant](https://www.vagrantup.com/).
+The advantage of running a container is over a proper VM is that I no longer need to maintain a fully encapsulated operating system image on the vagrantup database.

-To see a list of commands, just run:
+To see a list of commands for LAMPReady, just run:

 ```
 bash box